We've redesigned our website to improve your experience. You may see some pages with the old design, until we’ve updated them all.

 • You can request a cheque withdrawal in branch, over the phone (if your account allows it) or by writing to us.

-• You can withdraw up to £125,000 per day for each account in branch (£150,000 in some branches where authorisation is available).
-For withdrawals over £150,000, a cheque will be sent to you by post from out Principal Office in Skipton.
+• You can withdraw up to £125,000 a day for each account in branch (or £150,000 in some branches where authorisation is available).
+For withdrawals over £150,000, a cheque will be sent to you by post from our Principal Office in Skipton.

 Electronic payments